 Picking Kona Coffee “the Perfect Brew”

 The method you choose for brewing your 100% kona coffee brands should be based on your needs and your unique gourmet coffee preferences.
-Do you want a hearty dark mug of fresh ground Kona coffee for breakfast?
+Do you want a hearty dark mug of fresh ground Kona coffees for breakfast?
 An afternoon medium roast?
 Or a dessert medium-dark?, Do you prefer a milder Kona arabica or a more commercial robusta flavor?

 Best Estate Quality Kona is Hand picked.

-The quality and flavor of your coffee is not only determined by the brewing process you prefer but also by the type of coffee you select.
+The quality and flavor of your Kona coffee is not only determined by the brewing process you prefer but also by the type of Kons coffees you select.
 Example, what island is the coffee from, what region of that island and what variety of coffee tree?
 Fancy Premium Hualalai Kona Peaberry Coffee, or is it a Kona blended with coffee from several countries, regions or varieties?
-Do you favor dark roast Premium Kona coffee, a light Kona blend or something in between try Hualalai Estate Vanilla Mac Nut coffee or Chocolate Macadamia Nut Coffee flavors.
+Do you favor dark roast Premium Kona coffees, a light Kona blend or something in between try Hualalai Estate Vanilla Mac Nut coffee or Chocolate Macadamia Nut Coffee flavors.
 What kind of grind have you selected?
 Remember to be creative; you can choose a dark roast espresso and still have it ground to be brewed in a drip system.
 But no matter how you choose to brew your coffee, there are guidelines to follow which will give you the best cup of coffee possible.
 To optimize the quality of every Kona cup of coffee you prepare, fine-tune your brewing routine by incorporating these suggestions.